When do we write exams? I need accommodation support - what should I do? What happens if I miss my exam?

 Final examinations are held at the end of each term for one-term courses and in April for multi-term courses (see Significant Dates).
-You can see your final examination schedule about one month before the examination period on the Ryerson website or your undergraduate and graduate final exam schedule by logging into RAMSS.
+You can see your final examination schedule about one month before the examination period on the final exams website, opens in new window.
+Your undergraduate final exam schedule is also available by logging into RAMSS, opens in new window, but note that some exams, like through Chang School or at the Test Centre, will not be listed.

 Check your examination schedule regularly for any changes.
 Also, familiarize yourself with Policy 135: Examination Policy and see Essential Policy Highlights.